Gran Canaria for digital nomads and expats: The ultimate guide for Las Palmas

 But you will love it if you are acquiring land for glamping, bootstrapping a coliving space, buying a small hotel, building a cabin, hustling with Airbnb apartments, launching a niche marketplace, renting on Hipcamp... or you just like exploring new hospitality trends and building stuff.

-Don't expect any online courses or similar bs.
+Don't expect from me any online courses or similar bs.
 This newsletter is my personal hack to attract people who are into these topics, brainstorm ideas and then maybe do something together.

-I share my stories of building a portfolio of hospitality business and running tons of experiments.
+I share business ideas and from time to time my stories of building a portfolio of hospitality businesses.

 "Hi Peter, I have subscribed to your newsletter for a while now and am loving it.
 The hospitality industry fascinates me and your newsletter always gets my brain to go prrrrrr brainstorming ideas."